aimof/beginners-guide-to-machine-learning/README.md

 * build your simple machine learning software from scratch
 * participate some [competitions](#competition) and prove your machine learning skill

+### What is your purpose or difficulty

+If you want to more understand the theory or you feel your understanding is not so perfect, [building your simple machine learning software from scratch](#program-machine-learning-from-scratch) is helpful to your understanding.
+It is a good way to understand something that program this.

+If you want to program something with some libraries, I recommend to try [Open AI Gym](https://gym.openai.com/)([github](https://github.com/openai/gym)).

 ### the Libraries and tools

 I recommend you some machine learning libraries, next step.
 If you cannot use Jupyter notebook, you are needed to set up.
 Please read [the environment section on this page](#environmental-settings) or [the environmental setting page](./English/environment)